Top 10 Highest Paying Jobs in the Medical Field

 Let’s take a look at the jobs in medicine that make the most money.

 It’s probably not surprising to see physicians and surgeons at the top of the pay scale in the healthcare field.
-They are among the highest-earning individuals in the world based on the median salary of their jobs.
+They are among the highest-earning individuals in the world based on the median salary for their jobs.
 They are listed together here because they have similar roles in medicine.
 The average median salary for physicians and surgeons is $187,000.

 Both positions help to diagnose injuries and illnesses.
 Physicians can do everything from research medical histories, perform examinations, and prescribe medications.
 They can also talk to patients about preventative health.

 Surgeons take it a step further as they also diagnose conditions.
 However, they focus on treating specific injuries and operating on patients to repair broken bones, remove disease, etc.

 Not only do physicians and surgeons have some of the highest-paying jobs in the nation, but they also require the most intense schooling.
 In most cases, these positions require four years of an undergraduate program and four years of medical school.